Rachid-Koucha/crtn/README.md

    (*) Super user rights required
 ```

-Note that some options require super user privileges to run.
+Note that some options require super user privileges.
 Use `sudo` for example.

 ### <a name="Build_installation_cleanup"></a>4.2 Build, installation, cleanup